skyfaerie/wim.co/_posts/2013/apr/2013-04-13-mentor-in-the-room-jordan-schaffel.markdown

 ---
 layout: post
-title:  "The Mentor In The Room: Jordan Schaffel, Co-Founder Say It Visually and Fast Forward Stories"
+title:  "Mentor In The Room: Jordan Schaffel, Co-Founder Say It Visually and Fast Forward Stories"
 date:   2013-04-13
 image:  astronaut.jpg
+summary: "Today we spoke with JordaSchaffel, co-founder of Say It Visually!
+Jordan led the business development efforts of numerous startups over a 29-year career, mostly in the technology sector.
+Explaining complex concepts in simple terms was the key to his success.
+Jordan heads up the marketing and business development for Say It Visually!"
 categories: "mentor in the room"
 ---